NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 ---
 template: post
-title: Stupidly Simple Modelling
+title: The Evolution of a Stupidly Simple Model
-slug: stupidly-simple-modelling
+slug: the-evolution-of-a-stupidly-simple-model
 draft: true
 date: 2020-11-19T13:21:19.354Z
 description: .
-category: Work
+category: Modelling
 ---
 Statistical modellers are often faced with the challenge of creating systems that interacts with a complex world.
 This could be generating recommendations to influence user buying behaviour, predicting future fluctuations to better time the purchase of stocks or route planning for autonomous vehicles in high traffic.